 I ignore his comment, “The victims all in town, or nearby?”

 “Bar is across from the bait shop, the hospital is on the west side of town, more like an emergency room.
-They do patch up from ski falls, or someone gets a fishhook in their finger, triage, no surgeries, deliver babies, nothing complicated.
+They do patch up from ski accidents, or someone gets a fishhook in their finger, triage, deliver babies now and again, no surgeries, nothing complicated.
 They chopper the serious stuff to Banff.”